GatewayDW/workflow-host-dbt-docs/readme.md

 4. Make changes in your repo, commit and push to main branch.
 The workflow will be triggered based on the trigger condition in step 3 `on` block [Ref: Workflow Trigger](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

 5. For the 1st time CI execution, there will be an new branch `gh-pages` created.
 Go to settings > Pages > Select `gh-pages` branch > Save.
+   For subsequent CI execution, the dbt docs metadata will be updated in the `gh-pages` branch.
 ![](asset/gh-pages.png)

-6. A new workflow will be created and executed automatically after step 5.
+1. A new workflow will be created and executed automatically after step 5 and subsequent repo update actions.
 The dbt docs will be hosted on the website.
 ![](asset/cicd-pages.png)